 Your hairbrush might be echinate, and so too might a hedgehog—for good reason.
 Although it’s usually used more generally of anything covered in prickly spikes or points, echinate literally means “hedgehog-like.”

-English has picked up some very smart-sounding words from French over the years, including the noun éclaircissement, which has been used to mean “a clearing up of that which is obscure or unknown” since the late 1600s.
+English has picked up some very smart-sounding words from French over the years, including the noun éclaircissement, which dates back to the late 1600s and has been used to mean “a clearing up of that which is obscure or unknown.”
 More generally, it's an enlightening explanation of something seemingly inexplicable.

 Derived from a Latin word for an evil deed, the adjective facinorous dates from the mid 16th century in English and refers to anything or anyone atrociously, heinously evil or bad.